 The popular destination dropped all entry rules for anyone arriving from the EU or Schengen area.

 But UK, US and other tourists need to show proof of full vaccination, recovery from COVID-19, a negative antigen test result (taken in the 24 hours before departure) or a negative PCR test (taken in the 72 hours before departure).

 With its sunny beaches, rich architectural heritage and delicious food, there are plenty of reasons why the Mediterranean nation was the world’s second-most visited country pre-pandemic.
 And, of course, the long-running favourite of British holidaymakers.

+Unlike other European nations - including Luxembourg most recently - Spain has not scrapped its travel restrictions entirely.
 So if you’re one of the many tourists on their way to Spain, here’s what you need to know.

 What are the latest travel rules for Spain?

 Tourists from within the EU or Schengen area no longer need to show any COVID-19 documents in order to enter the country.

 Visitors from outside the EU however, still need to show proof of vaccination, a recovery certificate or a negative test through the EU Digital COVID Certificate (EUDCC) or another valid document.